kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 ### Appendix E to Part 43—Altimeter System Test and Inspection

-Each person performing the altimeter system tests and inspections required by §91.411 of this chapter must comply with the following:
+Each person performing the altimeter system tests and inspections required by [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.411   Altimeter system and altitude reporting equipment tests and inspections.|§91.411]] of this chapter must comply with the following:

 \(a\) Static pressure system:

 \(1\) Ensure freedom from entrapped moisture and restrictions.

 \(2\) Perform a proof test to demonstrate the integrity of the static pressure system in a manner acceptable to the Administrator.
-For airplanes certificated under part 25 of this chapter, determine that leakage is within the tolerances established by §25.1325.
+For airplanes certificated under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]], determine that leakage is within the tolerances established by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1325   Static pressure systems.|§25.1325]].

 \(3\) Determine that the static port heater, if installed, is operative.